Skip to main content

 Indian Country

-The Ninth District includes many Native American nations, and our research focuses on key issues—for example, housing, access to broadband, and financial literacy—that affect those who live and work in Indian Country.
+The Ninth District includes many Native nations and Indigenous communities, and our research focuses on key issues that affect those who live and work in Indian Country, including access to capital, tribal public finance, and availability of economic data.

 CICD key collage